PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "--and she's been placed at the top of the tower and sleeps a deathless sleep under an evil spell."

 "En-henh.
 That's a Sleeping Beauty, kid" Boltac said.
-He was about to explain that the Sleeping Beauty was the name of con game, popular among some of Robrecht's less-than-upstanding citizens, whereby a young man was seduced, lured into a trap and relieved of any valuable items he might have.
+He was about to explain that the Sleeping Beauty was the name of a con game, popular among some of Robrecht's less-than-upstanding citizens, whereby a young man was seduced, lured into a trap and relieved of any valuable items he might have.
 Like, for instance, a borrowed sword.
-But the Farm Boy had bolted from the barn and Boltac could see that there was no catching him.
+But the Farm Boy had bolted from the barn, and Boltac could see that there was no catching him.

 "Yes, she is a *real* beauty, sir.
 Asleep or awake.
 I knew you would understand.
 So, if I had a sword, I could go and rescue her.
-And there would certainly be treasure after I defeated the the monsters that have been set to protect her from all the but the bravest and most faithful hero.
+And there would certainly be treasure after I defeated the monsters that have been set to protect her from all the but the bravest and most faithful hero.
 Understand, I have no care for this treasure.
 Only my lady love.
 So all the valuables would be yours.
 All that for loaning me a sword."

 Boltac winced under the onslaught of the boy's sincerity.
 "But just a sword?
-I mean, would armor would help too?"
+I mean, armor would help too?"

 "Yes, it would, but…"